Tile Drawing/Printing tcod.console

 as the upper-left corner of the console.width and height determine the size of the rectangle.

 ch is a Unicode integer.
 You can use 0 to leave the current characters unchanged.
+Must be given as a keyword argument.

 Added in version 8.5.